Regional commercial radio broadcasting licensees must maintain a local presence and comply with minimum service standards following a 'trigger event'.

-The rules apply to regional commercial radio broadcasting licences, that is, commercial radio broadcasting licences with a licence area that is not a metropolitan licence area.
+The rules apply to regional commercial radio broadcasting licences, a commercial radio broadcasting licences with a licence area that is not a metropolitan licence area.
 A metropolitan licence area is described in section 43C of the Broadcasting Services Act 1992 (the BSA).

 The rules do not apply to the following types of regional commercial radio broadcasting licences: